glmenta/Algo-Searching/README.md

     => Pros: Less memory, does path exist?
     => Con: can be slow
-=> if we know the location of node and its closer to root, best to use BFS => DFS is good if we dont know the location yet
+=> if we know the location of node and its closer to root, best to use BFS => DFS is good if we dont know the location yet (check if it exists)
 ```

 ### When to use BFS VS DFS